Keisha Zollar

 Keisha Zollar is an American writer, comedian, and actress.
-She is a founding member of Upright Citizen Brigade Theatre's first all-black team Astronomy Club and is co-head writer for the group's Netflix series.
+She is a founding member of Upright Citizen Brigade Theatre's first all-black team Astronomy Club and was co-head writer for the group's Netflix series.
 Zollar was on the writing staff of Busy Tonight, and The Opposition with Jordan Klepper.

 Career

 Zollar began performing improv comedy in college.
 After receiving her MFA in acting from The New School, she started taking classes at UCB in New York.
 She names Lucille Ball, Moms Mabley, and Whoopi Goldberg as her comedic inspirations.

 In 2013, Zollar and several other Black performers at UCB in Los Angeles formed the Astronomy Club.
 The group is known as the theater's first all-Black house team.
 In 2019, Netflix ordered a variety sketch series centered around the Astronomy Club, produced by Kenya Barris.
 The show premiered on December 6, 2019.
 Zollar and team member Jonathan Braylock are the show's co-head writers.

 She acted in a supporting role as Grace on the HBO series Divorce and has also acted in Orange is the New Black and Human Kind Of.
 She was a staff writer for The Opposition with Jordan Klepper and Busy Tonight.

 Zollar weaves the topic of race into her work.
 In 2015 she used Kickstarter to fund and host a panel discussion called "An Uncomfortable Conversation About Race."
 She and her husband, Andrew Kimler, also hosted an improv show about their interracial marriage.
 They co-host a podcast, Applying it Liberally, where they discuss their political beliefs.

 Zollar teaches improv at the Pack Theater in Los Angeles.